antfu/antfu.me/pages/posts/async-with-composition-api.md

 currentInstance = prev
 ```

 The situation changes when the `setup()` is asynchronous.
 Whenever you `await` a promise, you can think the engine paused the works here and went to do another task.
-If we `await` the function, it will break the atomic and the app will be missed up.
+If we `await` the function, during the time period, multiple components creation will change the global variable unpredictably and end up with a mess.

 ```ts
 currentInstance = instance